aosabook/500lines/template-engine/chapter.md

 We do a check of the syntax and push `'for'` onto the stack.
 The `_variable` method checks the syntax of the variable, and adds it to the set we provide.
-This is how we collect up the names of all the loop variables during the compilation so that we can later create the prologue of the function.
+This is how we collect up the names of all the variables during compilation.
+Later we'll need to write the prologue of our function, where we'll unpack all the variable names we get from the context.
+To do that correctly, we need to know the names of all the variables we encountered, `self.all_vars`, and the names of all the variables defined by loops, `self.loop_vars`.

 We add one line to our function source, a for statement.
 All of our template variables are turned into Python variables by prepending `c_` to them so that